hatl/hasscontrol/README.md

 ***Note:*** *The default start view is filtered to scenes and will not show light, switches etc., the start view can be changed in the widget settings in your Garmin device.*

-**Battery percentage reporting**
+#### Battery and Performance

+**Refresh on show**: When enabled, the widget will refresh entity states every time it's opened.
+This provides more up-to-date information but uses more battery and network resources.

+**Close after action**: When enabled, the widget will automatically close after successfully controlling an entity (turning a light on/off, activating a scene, etc.).
+This can save battery but requires reopening the widget for additional actions.

-Configure an arbitrary entity name (a-z, 0-9, _) to which the battery status of the watch should be reported. e.g., "venu2_battery" (**excluding** the "sensor." prefix) The battery value is being sent to Home Assistant once - when the app is started.
+**Battery percentage reporting**: Configure an arbitrary entity name (a-z, 0-9, _) to which the battery status of the watch should be reported. e.g., "venu2_battery" (**excluding** the "sensor." prefix) The battery value is being sent to Home Assistant once - when the app is started.
 The corresponding entity is created automatically (e.g., "sensor.venu2_battery").